shubhamsinghsatna/shubhamsinghsatna/README.md

-👋 Hi, I’m @shubhamsinghsatna
+- 👋 Hi, I’m @shubhamsinghsatna
-👀 I’m interested in Java Backend programming and Native Android Development 🌱 I’m currently learning RESTful API Using Springboot 📫 Contact me at shubhamsatna9074@gmail.com or +91 9074644022
+- 👀 I’m interested in Java Backend programming and Native Android Development
+- 🌱 I’m currently learning RESTful API Using Springboot, spring security, JWT, Oauth, MySQL, Hibernate
+- 📫 Contact me at shubhamsatna9074@gmail.com or +91 9074644022

 <!--
 **shubhamsinghsatna/shubhamsinghsatna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.